After long wait, 1st legal pot shops on East Coast to open

 NORTHAMPTON, Mass.
-(AP) — A Massachusetts city with a youthful vibe and eclectic mix of culture is about to be home to the nation’s first legal recreational marijuana sellers east of Colorado.
+(AP) — With its youthful vibe and eclectic mix of culture, a small Massachusetts city seems a logical site for the nation’s first legal recreational marijuana sales east of Colorado.

-An existing medical marijuana dispensary in Northampton is opening this week for anyone 21 or older looking for a range of cannabis-infused products.
+An existing medical marijuana dispensary in Northampton — nestled in Massachusetts’ scenic Pioneer Valley — plans to open its doors within days to anyone 21 or older looking for products ranging from pre-rolled joints to cannabis-infused edibles, creams, lotions and cooking oils.
+A second store in the small town of Leicester could also open at or around the same time, while dozens of other retail applicants await final licensing approval from state regulators.

-A second store in the small town of Leicester (LEHS’-tuhr) may also open at or around the same time.
-Dozens of other retail applicants are awaiting final licensing approval from state regulators.
+The initial openings come two full years after Massachusetts residents backed legalization, a vote hailed by a burgeoning cannabis industry eager to expand its geographic base beyond the several western U.S. states where recreational marijuana is sold.

-The initial openings will come two full years after Massachusetts residents backed marijuana legalization.
-The delays have frustrated would-be businesses and consumers alike.
+Massachusetts is projected to see sales of at least $1.8 billion and as high as $5 billion annually, industry leaders predict.

 Most Read Business Stories